 A strictly linear connection between the bridge voltage and the value Δx is the result.
 This shows that the differential principle is also well-suited for a linearization in this case.

-The setup can be also adapted for the measurement of angles, when not a translational but rotational movement of the iron core leads to a change of its position (Schrüfer et al. 2018, p.
+The setup can be also adapted for the measurement of angles, when a rotational rather than a translational movement of the iron core leads to a change in its position (Schrüfer et al. 2018, p.
 245).

-In practice, inductive stylus instruments are based on the principle of the inductive longitudinal sensor: a stylus is attached to an iron core and then the stylus is traced over a surface, its deflection can be measured based in the inductivity of the coil (Keferstein 2015, p.
+In practice, inductive stylus instruments are based on the principle of the inductive longitudinal sensor: a stylus is attached to an iron core, and the stylus is then traced over a surface; its deflection can be measured based on the inductance of the coil (Keferstein 2015, p.
 142).

-Another important measuring principle that is similar is the inductive transversal sensor shown in Figure 5-5.
+Another important measuring principle that is similar is the inductive transversal sensor, shown in Figure 5-5.
 In this setup, an open iron core is present where one of the sides is represented by a movable anchor.
-As the field lines form a loop through the iron core, the inductivity of the coil is mainly determined by the distance s between the anchor and the iron core which determines to what degree an open or closed iron core is present (Schrüfer et al. 2018, p.
+As the field lines form a loop through the iron core, the inductance of the coil is determined by the distance s between the anchor and the iron core, which determines to what degree an open or closed iron core is present (Schrüfer et al. 2018, p.
 245).
-When the magnetic resistance is described for a complete loop, it contains the length lFe trough the iron core and twice the distance of the gap s where air is the present material (Schrüfer et al. 2018, p.
+When the magnetic resistance is described for a complete loop, it contains the length lFe through the iron core and twice the distance of the gap s where air is the material present (Schrüfer et al. 2018, p.
 245):

 Rm=2sμ0∙μL∙A+lFeμ0∙μFe∙A.